This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Ah, Bratislava.
-How I am so glad I decided to visit you on a day trip from Vienna.
-Let’s retrace my steps for a minute.
+I am so glad I decided to do a Bratislava day trip from Vienna.
+Now, let’s retrace my steps for a minute.
 I first visited Vienna 10 years ago during my Contiki tour of Europe.
-I remember it being the coldest place we visited, so I didn’t do a lot of sightseeing.
+It was the coldest place we visited, so I didn’t do a lot of sightseeing.
 I instead spent a lot of time indoors trying not to die of frostbite.
 Fast forward 10 years and I thought I would return to Vienna and see if I fell in love with it.

 As it turns out, I still didn’t instantly connect with Vienna.
-It doesn’t have the cheap prices of Eastern Europe, nor the amount of attractions as some Western Europe countries.
+It doesn’t have the cheap prices of Eastern Europe, nor the number of attractions as some Western Europe countries.
 So after spending one day doing a free walking tour, eating a schnitzel larger than my head and wandering the streets solo during golden hour, I decided to do something different on my second day in the city.
 What did I do?
-Well, I did a day trip to Bratislava.
+Well, I did a Vienna to Bratislava day trip, of course.
 If you’re looking to do a solo trip to Bratislava as well, this is what I got up to with only a few hours in the Slovakian capital.

 The bus left from the Vienna International Bus Terminal, which was easy to reach via the metro from my hostel.
 It took just over an hour to reach Bratislava from Vienna – isn’t that crazy?
 I timed it so I arrived about 20 minutes before a free walking tour started, which happened to meet a short walk from the drop-off area in Bratislava.
-This wasn’t a terminal, just a designated bus parking area under the UFO Bridge (it’s marked on the map below).
-Another company I saw arrive about the same time as us was Slovak Lines, if you’d like to compare prices and times.
+This wasn’t a terminal, just a designated bus parking area under the UFO Bridge (you can find it on the map linked below).
+Another company I saw arrive at about the same time as us was Slovak Lines if you’d like to compare prices and times.

 • Around the corner was St Martin’s Cathedral.
 Don’t forget to look up here, as the main spire has a little gold crown on top.

-• We then walked into Bratislava’s Old Town.
+• Next we walked into Bratislava’s Old Town.
 I struggled to keep up with the group as I took too many photos of the interesting and colourful architecture.
 I don’t think I will ever tire of Eastern European buildings.
 The ornate details.
 The pristine condition.
-The colours!
+Those colours!
 The Old Town is also known for its statues.
 Check out this guide to find them all, but I did like the Man at Work.

 • They were setting up the Christmas markets in the Main Square, which unfortunately we were too early for.
 But our guide told us a lot of Slovak traditions, including how they have their big celebration on Christmas Eve instead.
-There is also a “Christmas carp” tradition, and many families keep the fish alive in their bathtub until it’s time to cook it.
-On Easter Monday, there’s also a tradition of women being spritzed/drenched with water, or whipped on the legs with willow by men.
+There is a “Christmas carp” tradition and many families keep the fish alive in their bathtub until it’s time to cook it.
+There’s an Easter Monday tradition as well, when women are spritzed/drenched with water, or whipped on the legs with willow by men.
 Sona said this is not a fun tradition when you’re younger!

 • Commonly referred to as the Blue Church, the Church of St. Elizabeth is a Hungary Secessionist Catholic Church.
 It’s Bratislava’s most prominent art nouveau building and feels like it belongs somewhere like Mykonos, not in the Old Town of Bratislava.
 Although it was closed, we peeked inside and the interior looked just as exquisite.

 As the tour finished later than I predicted, I didn’t think I’d have enough time to journey up to Bratislava Castle.
-Hence my biggest recommendation for you is to leave Bratislava as late in the evening as possible, to give yourself the chance to head up to the castle.
+Hence my biggest recommendation for you is to leave Bratislava as late in the evening as possible.
+This will give you a chance to head up to the castle.
 I bet the views would be great.
-As I was visiting on the cusp of winter, the sun set very early as well, which didn’t help matters.
+As I visited on the cusp of winter, the sunset was very early as well, which didn’t help matters.

-Instead of visiting the castle, I wandered around the Old Town looking for photo opportunities.
+Instead of visiting the castle, I spent the remaining time on my Vienna to Bratislava day trip wandering around the Old Town looking for photo opportunities.
 What I found was a juxtaposition of grit and grandeur.
-You start on one street in the Old Town that has the most amazing architecture, and then you turn the corner and find yourself surrounded by buildings with peeling paint exteriors and graffiti tags.
+You start on one street in the Old Town that has the most amazing architecture and then you turn the corner and find yourself surrounded by buildings with peeling paint exteriors and graffiti tags.
 What a fascinating city.
 I wish I could have stayed longer.

-Now, my bus was delayed by about 30 minutes.
+My bus ended up being delayed by about 30 minutes.
 I guessed it was due to traffic, but who knows.
-Fortunately, there were a few other English-speaking visitors waiting with me, so we were all slightly panicking together.
-Once the bus eventually arrived, we were treated to a stellar sunset on the journey home.
-We were dropped off at the same bus terminal in Vienna, and I once again got the metro to my hostel.
+Fortunately, a few other English-speaking visitors were waiting with me, so we were all slightly panicking together.
+On the journey home, we did see this sunset though.
+We were dropped off at the same bus terminal in Vienna and I once again got the metro to my hostel.
 Only to return to the same bus terminal the next day to head to Budapest.

 Self-guided Bratislava walking tour

-If you’d like to recreate the walking tour I did with Be Free Tours, I marked our most important stops on the below map.
+If you’d like to recreate the walking tour I did with Be Free Tours, I marked our most important stops on this map.
 But I’d still recommend doing the tour, as I learned so much about Bratislava and Slovaks.
 Plus you can tip as much as you want at the end.
-Either way, just make sure Bratislava is on your Europe itinerary.